 Traditionally, this cocktail contains whiskey (bourbon as the popular choice), fresh lemon juice, sugar, and egg white, which nowadays is optional.
 The original recipe includes the egg white for the rich and smooth texture that it gives to the drink, and it’s known as “Boston Sour.”
 One more variation of this drink calls for a bit of red wine floating on the top, also known as “New York Sour”.

 By now, you probably wonder who invented this cocktail and when.
 We don’t know.
 No one does.
 But if we had to guess, it was probably the early 1800s.
-The recipe for Whiskey Sour documented in “Jerry Thomas Bartenders Guide” from 1862, and that is the earliest known documentation of it.
+The recipe for Whiskey Sour has been documented in “Jerry Thomas Bartenders Guide” from 1862, and that is the earliest known documentation of it.

 - 2 Ounces (60 ml) of bourbon.